-The history of fossil fuel production in the United States
+Watch the history of biopower plants in the United States

 Coal, oil, and natural gas have played major roles in U.S. industrialization and energy.
 Coal dominated in the 20th century, but oil and natural gas gained prominence after World War II.
 Fracking revitalized oil and gas production, leading to major shifts in fossil fuel production and investment trends.